wp-plugins/better-wp-security/readme.txt

 * Lithuanian by <a href="http://www.host1free.com/">Vincent G</a>
 * Persian by <a href="http://www.gonak.ir/">Ibrahim Jafari</a>
 * Russian
-* Simplified Chinese by <a href="http://haib.in">海滨</a>
+* Simplified Chinese by <a href="http://haib.in">æµ·æ»¨</a>
-* Slovak by <a href="http://www.nawebik.sk">Erich Szabó</a>
+* Slovak by <a href="http://www.nawebik.sk">Erich SzabÃ³</a>
 * Spanish by <a href="http://pabloromero.org">Pablo Romero</a>
 * Tagalog by <a href="http://pointen.dk/">Hanne</a>
 * Turkish by <a href="http://hakanertr.wordpress.com">Hakan Er</a>

-Please <A href="http://ithemes.com/contact/" target="_blank">let us know</a> if you would like to contribute a translation.
+Please <a href="http://ithemes.com/contact" target="_blank">let us know</a> if you would like to contribute a translation.

 = Warning =

-Please read the installation instructions and FAQ before installing this plugin.
-It makes some significant changes to your database and other site files which, without a proper backup, can cause problems if something goes wrong.
-While problems are rare, most (not all) support requests I get for this plugin involve the users failure to make a proper backup before installing.
+Please read the installation instructions and FAQ before installing this plugin. iThemes Security makes significant changers to your database and other site files which can be problematic, so a backup is strongly recommended before making any changes to your site with this plugin.
+While problems are rare, most support requests involve the failure to make a proper backup before installation.

 == Installation ==

-Don't want to configure Better WP Security yourself but still want to make sure your site is secure as possible? <a href="http://fooplugins.com/plugins/better-wp-security/" target="_blank">Purchase premium installation and configuration for Better WP Security</a>
+NOTE: iThemes Security makes significant changers to your database and other site files which can be problematic, so a backup is strongly recommended before making any changes to your site with this plugin.
+While problems are rare, most support requests involve the failure to make a proper backup before installation.

-1. Backup your Wordpress database, config file, and .htaccess file
+1. BEFORE YOU BEGIN: Back up your Wordpress database, config file, and .htaccess file.
+We recommend using <a href="http://ithemes.com/purchase/backupbuddyâ€œ>BackupBuddy</a>, our WordPress backup plugin for a complete site backup.
 2. Upload the zip file to the `/wp-content/plugins/` directory
 3. Unzip
 4. Activate the plugin through the 'Plugins' menu in WordPress
-5. Visit the Better security menu for checklist and options
+5. Visit the Security menu for checklist and options

-NOTE: It is possible that something will break due to the complexity of the changes made by this plugin.
-That said, under no circumstances do I release this plugin with any warranty, implied or otherwise, and at no time will I take any responsibility for any damage that might arise from the use of this plugin.
-REMEMBER TO ALWAYS BACKUP BEFORE TRYING NEW SOFTWARE!
+DISCLAIMER: Under no circumstances do we release this plugin with any warranty, implied or otherwise.
+We cannot be held responsible for any damage that might arise from the use of this plugin.

 == Frequently Asked Questions ==

-= Why does Better WP Security require WordPress the latest WordPress version?
+= Why does iThemes Security require the latest WordPress version?
 Can't I use a slightly older version? =
-* One of the best practices a WordPress site owner can do to keep their site secure is to keep your software up to date.
-Because of this fact I do not test this plugin in anything but the latest stable version of WordPress and will only guarantee it works in the latest version.
+* One of the best security practices for a WordPress site owner is keeping software up to date.
+Because of this, we only test this plugin on the latest stable version of WordPress and will only guarantee it works in the latest version.

-= Will this completely stop all attacks on my site? =
+= Will this plugin completely stop all attacks on my site? =
-* Of course not.
-Better WP Security is designed to help improve the security of your WordPress installation from many common attack methods.
-It can no way prevent every possible attack on your website.
+* No. iThemes Security is designed to help improve the security of your WordPress installation from many common attack methods, but it cannot prevent every possible attack.
 Nothing replaces diligence and good practice.
-This plugin just makes it a little easier for you to apply both.
+This plugin makes it a little easier for you to apply both.

 = Is "one-click" protection good enough? =
-* While one-click protection will go a long way to helping reduce the risk of attack on your site, the more features you can activate the better off you are.
-If you have a plugin or theme that conflicts with a feature of Better WP Security then just turn off the offending feature.
-It is better to use as much as you can than to not use anything at all.
+* One-click protection will help reduce the risk of attack on your site, but we recommend fixing as many high, medium and low priority items in the Security Status section as possible.
+If you have a plugin or theme that conflicts with an iThemes Security feature, we recommend deactivating the offending feature.

-= Is this only for new sites or can I use it on existing sites too? =
+= Is this plugin only for new WordPress installs or can I use it on existing sites, too? =
 * Many of the changes made by this plugin are complex and can break existing sites.
-While it can be installed in either a new or existing site I cannot stress enough the importance of making a backup of your existing site before applying any of the options in this plugin.
+While iThemes Security can be installed on either a new or existing site, we strongly recommend making a <a href="http://ithemes.com/purchase/backupbuddyâ€ target="_blank">complete backup</a> of your existing site before applying any features included in this plugin.

-= Will this work on all servers and hosts? =
+= Will this plugin work on all servers and hosts? =
-* Better WP Security requires Apache or LiteSpeed and mod_rewrite or NGINX to work.
+* iThemes Security requires Apache or LiteSpeed and mod_rewrite or NGINX to work.
-* While this plugin should work on all hosts with Apache or LiteSpeed and mod_rewrite or NGINX it has been known to experience problems in shared hosting environments where it runs out of resources such as available CPU or RAM.
-For this reason it is extremely important that you make a backup of your site before installing on any existing site as, if you run out of resources during an operation such as renaming your database table, you may need your backup to be able to restore access to your site.
+* While this plugin should work on all hosts with Apache or LiteSpeed and mod_rewrite or NGINX, it has been known to experience problems in shared hosting environments where it runs out of resources such as available CPU or RAM.
+For this reason, it is extremely important that you make a backup of your site before installing on any existing site.
+If you run out of resources during an operation such as renaming your database table, you may need your backup to be able to restore access to your site.
-* Finally, please make sure you have adequate RAM if you plan to use the file change detector of make large backups.
+* Finally, please make sure you have adequate RAM if you plan to use the file change detector or make large backups.

-= Are you still developing this plugin? =
+= Does this work with network or multisite installations? =
 * Yes.
-I use this plugin on every site I build and as such will continue to develop it for the foreseeable future.

-= Does this work with netowork or multisite installations? =
-* Yes.
+Weâ€™re in the process of developing more documentation, so weâ€™ll update this as soon as itâ€™s ready.

 = Can I help? =
 * Of course!
-I am in constant need of testers and I would be more than happy to add the right contributor.
-In addition, I could always use help with translations for internationalization.
-For more information on contributing to Better WP Security visit iThemes.com.
+We are in constant need of testers.
+In addition, we can always use help with translations for internationalization. <a href="http://ithemes.com/contributing-to-ithemes-security/">For more information on contributing to iThemes Security, visit this page</a>.

-= Will this break my site? =
+= What changes does this plugin make that can break my site? =
-* It is possible that something will break.
-That said, under no circumstances do I release this plugin with any warranty, implied or otherwise, and at no time will I take any responsibility for any damage that might arise from the use of this plugin.
-REMEMBER TO ALWAYS BACKUP BEFORE TRYING NEW SOFTWARE!
+* iThemes Security makes significant changes to your database and other site files which can be problematic for existing WordPress sites.
+Again, we strongly recommended making a complete backup of your site before using this plugin.
+While problems are rare, most support requests involve the failure to make a proper backup before installation.
+DISCLAIMER: Under no circumstances do we release this plugin with any warranty, implied or otherwise.
+We cannot be held responsible for any damage that might arise from the use of this plugin.
 * Note that renaming the wp-content directory will not update the path in existing content.
 Use this feature only on new sites or in a situation where you can easily update all existing links.
-* <a href="http://chriswiegman.com/2011/09/fixing-better-wp-security-lockouts/">Fixing Better WP Security Lockouts</a>
+* <a href="http://ithemes.com/fixing-ithemes-security-lockouts/">Fixing iThemes Security Lockouts</a>
-* <a href="http://chriswiegman.com/2011/09/what-is-changed-by-better-wp-security/">What is Changed By Better WP Security</a>
+* <a href="http://ithemes.com/what-is-changed-by-ithemes-security/">What is Changed By iThemes Security</a>

 = I've enabled the Enforce SSL option and it broke my site.
 How do I get back in? =
 * Open your wp-config.php file in a text editor and remove the following 2 lines: